arsenhovhannisyan95/mongooseim-kubernetes/README.md

 ## MongoosePush

-The simplest way to run MPush is to run the following command:
+The simplest way to run MPush is to run the following commands:

 ```
+kubectl create -f mongoosepush-cm.yaml
-kubectl apply -f mongoosepush-rs.yaml
+kubectl apply -f mongoosepush-svc.yaml
 ```

-It will expose the host's 30001 port and redirect its incoming/outgoing traffic to the application's 8443 port, making it available to handle requests.
+It will create the configmap being used by the service and expose the application's 8443 port, making it available to handle requests.
 At the time of writing this section, only FCM is supported, as MPush is started with APNS disabled.

 ## Watch out for the bills